blefverse/bmsa-ultimate/readme.md

 [![sampctl](https://img.shields.io/badge/sampctl-brpsa--ultimate-2f2f2f.svg?style=for-the-badge)](https://github.com/brpsamp/brpsa-ultimate)

+An independent fork of Ultimate Creator by [NexiusTailer](https://github.com/NexiusTailer/Ultimate-Creator).
+The fork and significant changes were made by [brpsamp](https://github.com/brpsamp/brpsa-ultimate).

 <!--
 Short description of your library, why it's useful, some examples, pictures or videos.
 Link to your forum release thread too.